hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922147v1-mixture-of-detectors-a-compact-view-of-machine-generated-text-detect.md

 ---
 layout: default
-title: Mixture of Detectors: A Compact View of Machine-Generated Text Detection
+title: "Mixture of Detectors: A Compact View of Machine-Generated Text Detection"
 ---

 # Mixture of Detectors: A Compact View of Machine-Generated Text Detection